 macOS installer#

-The following instructions will guide you through the Connext installation steps, setting up a license file, and running a hello world to verify the installation.
+The following instructions guide you through the Connext installation steps, setting up a license file, and running a Hello World program to verify the installation.

 1. Download Connext#